-Impacts on archaeological resources with the implementation of Alternative 3 would result in a long-term, minor, adverse impact due to damage from new construction, demolition, rehabilitation of existing facilities and utility corridors, visitor access, and natural processes.
+Impacts on archaeological resources with the implementation of Alternative 3 could result in a long-term, minor, adverse impact due to damage from new construction, demolition, rehabilitation of existing facilities and utility corridors, visitor access, and natural processes.
 Such potential impacts would include deposits, loss of information, and changes in the integrity of archaeological sites.
-National Park Service standard mitigation procedures will be followed to address these impacts (see Section 4.11, Mitigation Measures).
+NPS mitigation procedures for the Warner Valley area would be outlined in a Programmatic Agreement with the California SHPO and ACHP and will be followed to address these impacts (see also Section 4.11, Mitigation Measures).